BatzJunior/testrepo/_pages/023-catalogues.md

 ## {{ page.sections['update'] }}

-On updating a catalogue there are the options to rename the catalogue or to add, update or delete catalogue entries.
+Updating a catalogue might regard the following aspects:

+* Rename the catalogue
+* Add, update or delete catalogue entries

 {{site.images['info']}} To change the valid attributes of a catalogue it needs to be deleted an re-created again.